VMeiLuan/plate-scanner/README.md

 ## Overview
-A Python-based car plate scanner using OpenCV and EasyOCR.
-It integrates with a Laravel application via API communication, where Laravel acts as the main backend service and Python processes image-based plate scanning in the background.
+A Python-based vehicle plate scanner built using OpenCV and EasyOCR.
+It integrates with a Laravel application via API communication, where Laravel serves as the main backend system and the Python service handles image-based plate detection and recognition in the background.
+The processed results are returned to Laravel for further handling and business logic processing.

 ## Project Structure
-    scanner/
+    plate-scanner/
     ├── config/         # App settings loaded from .env ├── services/       # Camera, OCR, and Laravel API logic ├── utils/          # Plate validator and logger